delliott0000/PyEpic/.github/CONTRIBUTING.md

 ## Submitting a Pull Request

 Pull requests are fairly simple, just make sure it focuses on a single aspect of the library and doesn't suffer from any scope creep.
-You should also ensure that changes to the code follow PEP-8 guidelines and are formatted using Black.
+You should also ensure that changes to the code follow PEP-8 guidelines and are formatted using Black & iSort.

 ### Commit Guidelines